Alkuras/alkuras.github.io/README.md

-# alkuras.github.io is the greatest web ppage of al time!!!
+# alkuras.github.io is the greatest web page of al time!!!